 - Trouble walking or sitting, or pain in the groin area

-- Child acts out abuse he has experienced and may abuse other children
+- Child acts out abuse they have experienced and may abuse other children

 - Frequent headaches or stomach aches